splineops/splineops/docs/user-guide/06_differentials.rst

 Overview
 --------
-The *differentials* module in *splineops* provides a collection of algorithms for the computation of image differentials based on cubic B-spline interpolation [1]_, [2]_.
+The :ref:`differentials <api-differentials>` module in :ref:`Splineops <api-index>` provides a collection of algorithms for the computation of image differentials based on cubic B-spline interpolation [1]_, [2]_.
 By modeling a grayscale image as a continuous function reconstructed from its discrete samples, the module enables the accurate computation of derivatives.
 It offers several operations such as

 - Gradient Magnitude: the local rate of change of the intensity;